anordal/shellharden/how_to_do_things_safely_in_bash.md

 Aka `set -e`.

+### Errexit basics

+Background: If a command that is not used as a condition returns nonzero, the interpreter exits at that point.

+Failure is trivial to suppress:

+    command || true

+Don't skimp on if-statements.
+You can't use `&&` as a shorthand if-statement without always using `||` as an else-branch.
+Otherwise, the script terminates if the condition is false.

+Bad:

+    command && …

+Good (contrived):

+    command && … || true

+Good (contrived):

+    ! command || …

+Good (idiomatic):

+    if command; then
+        …
+    fi

+To capture a command's output while using it as a condition, use an assignment as the condition (but see below on not using `local` on assignments):

+    if output="$(command)"; then
+        …
+    fi

+If at all using the exit status variable `$?`, it must be conditioned on the command (specifically, it only makes sense to use in the conditional branch where it is nonzero).
+Otherwise, your script won't live to see this variable whenever it is nonzero.

+Bad:

+    command
+    if test $? -ne 0; then
+        echo Command returned $?
+    fi

+Good:

+    if ! command; then
+        echo Command returned $?
+    fi

 ### Program-level deferred cleanup

 In case errexit does its thing, use this to set up any necessary cleanup to happen at exit.